 The primary function of the Tribunal is to determine whether the criteria for compulsory mental health treatment as set out in the Mental Health Act 2014 apply to a person.
 The Tribunal makes a Treatment Order for a person if all the criteria in the legislation apply to that person.
 The Tribunal will also determine:

-- Transfers of treatment to other mental health services.
+- Transfers of treatment to other mental health services and

 - Applications to perform neurosurgery for mental illness.